Things (Bobby Darin song)

 "Things" is a song which was written and recorded by Bobby Darin in 1962.
 Released as a single, it reached No.3 in the U.S.and Canada, No.2 in the U.K., and No.3 in the first-ever official Irish Singles Chart, published by RTÉ in October 1962.
 It was later covered by Ronnie Dove and became a Top 30 country hit for him.

 In 1962, Darin began to write and sing country music, with hit songs including "Things".
 It was the final Darin single released on the Atco Records unit of Atlantic Records before he began recording for Capitol Records.
-While vault material would continue to be issued on Atco, Darin would later return to Atlantic Records.
+While vault material would continue to be issued on Atco, Darin wouldn't return to Atlantic Records until 1965.

 Darin's next hits after "Things" were "You're the Reason I'm Living" (U.S. No.3), and "18 Yellow Roses" (U.S. No.10) on Capitol Records, which Darin joined in 1962 (he returned to Atlantic four years later).